pravega/pravega/documentation/src/docs/recovery-procedures/metadata-table-segment-recovery.md

 -->

-# Metadata Table Segment Recovery
+# Metadata Table Segment Attribute Index Recovery

-Please note that the steps outlined below are in continuation to the ones outlined as part of the recovery procedure described [here](https://github.com/pravega/pravega/blob/master/documentation/src/docs/recovery-procedures/table-segment-recovery.md)
-That is we need to perform some of the steps mentioned in the above referenced doc, before continuing any of the steps present here.

-The below outlined steps refer to recovery of Table Segments but only in cases of Metadata Segments which are a special case, as they need to be handled a little differently.
+The below outlined steps refer to recovery of Attribute Index Table Segments but only in cases of Metadata Segments which are a special case, as they need to be handled a little differently.
 Metadata Segments in Pravega are Table Segments, that hold metadata about all other "non-metadata" Segments, which include the internal Segments as well as the User Segments.
 Metadata about these Metadata Segments themselves in Pravega, are stored in Pravega Journals.
 More details about the why and how part of Journals can be found in this PDP [here](https://github.com/pravega/pravega/wiki/PDP-34-(Simplified-Tier-2)#why-slts-needs-system-journal).
 Pravega Journals, is concretely what we would be attempting to update as part of the recovery procedure in this document.

+Please note that the steps outlined below are in continuation to the ones outlined as part of the recovery procedure described [here](https://github.com/pravega/pravega/blob/master/documentation/src/docs/recovery-procedures/table-segment-recovery.md).
+That is, we need to perform some of the steps mentioned in the above referenced doc, before continuing any of the steps present here.

-It is precisely at this point [here](https://github.com/abhinb/pravega/blob/master/documentation/src/docs/recovery-procedures/table-segment-recovery.md#note) in the Table Segment Recovery procedure, that one would have to jump to the below steps, in the case, where we are dealing with Metadata Segments.
+It is precisely at this point [here](https://github.com/abhinb/pravega/blob/master/documentation/src/docs/recovery-procedures/table-segment-recovery.md#note) in the Table Segment Recovery procedure, that one would have to jump to the below steps in the case of dealing with Metadata Segments.

 # Detailed Steps